Factbox: What's in Biden's budget: taxes on buybacks, rail safety, childcare

 The White House has said taxing buybacks levels a distortion in the tax system.
 Dividends, it said, are taxable for many shareholders but share buybacks weren't taxable until this year.
 The plan to boost the buyback tax may struggle to move through the U.S. Congress where Republicans control the House.

-Biden will re-up a provision of his 2021 COVID plan that expanded the child tax credit to lower-income families.
-Twenty-two states have already begun work on similar provisions.
+Biden will re-up a provision of his 2021 COVID plan that expanded the child tax credit to lower-income families, and reintroduce plans for federal funding for universal pre-kindergarten.

-Biden will also propose boosting federal funding for childcare and early childhood education by $22.1 billion in 2024, up 10.5% from the 2023 enacted level, including $9 billion for federal block grants.

-His plan would boost funding for Head Start programs by more than 9% to $13.1 billion, which would allow all of the country's four million 4-year-olds to attend free preschool, but drops funding for universal preschool for 3-year-olds that Biden had proposed earlier.

 The budget is expected to include millions in new funding for railroad safety measures after a series of high-profile accidents and derailments.